movementlabsxyz/movement-migration/migration/cli/migrate-node/docs/cli/README.md

   -h, --help  Print help (see more with '--help')

 **Selection (4/4):** `null`
-The config for the migration
+The config for the null migration

 Usage: --null.*